Classic literature or art

 Popular literature meets people where they are, confirms

 their attitudes, values, or self-identifications.
 It "pushes their buttons."

 and genres are used more or less unconsciously or without embarrassment:

-this is a romantic comedy, when does the white heterosexual couple meet cute?"
+this is a romantic comedy, when does the normative white heterosexual couple meet cute?"

 literature throws a lot of contemporary junk into a miscellaneous mix: every

-page has something that excites or soothes or otherwise meets expectations.
+page has something that excites or soothes or otherwise interfaces with familiar

 Classic literature often involves